 SEO vs social media

-Andy made the interesting point that with visitors from search you know nothing about who they are, but you know exactly what they are thinking.
-With visitors from social media you know a lot about who they are, but you have no idea what they’re thinking.
+Andy makes the interesting point that with visitors from search, you know nothing about who they are, but you know exactly what they are thinking.
+With visitors from social media, you know a lot about who they are, but you have no idea what they’re thinking.

-If you’ve got great visual content that’s performing in social, repurpose it into a long form blog post to perform well in search, and vice versa.
+If you’ve got great visual content that’s performing on social, repurpose it into a long-form blog post to perform well in search, and vice versa.

 The real connection between content repurposing and SEO is that content repurposing can make a web page more visible.